 PROFESSOR: Rudolf Klimes, PhD (Indiana U), MPH (Johns Hopkins U).

 START the course here.
 TAKE exam at the end.
 PAY after the exam.

 Background Reading and Introduction to Professional Ethics Code of Conduct

 Principles of Ethical Conduct.
-To ensure that every person can have complete confidence in the integrity of the profession, each employee shall respect and adhere to the fundamental principles of ethical service:
+To ensure that every person can have complete confidence in the integrity of the profession, each (federal) employee shall respect and adhere to the fundamental principles of ethical service:

 - Service is a trust, requiring employees to place loyalty to the ethical principles above private gain.

 - Employees shall not hold financial interests that conflict with the conscientious performance of duty.